 - how to add lengths of wire as you go without twisting them or disrupting the look of the chain

-- how to avoid kinks while “knitting” or “weaving” with wire
+- avoiding kinks while “knitting” or “weaving” with wire

 - how to maintain proper spacing during looping and how to fix loose or tight rows

-- how to weave through a loop that’s too tight against the dowel and around a spliced-in wire
+- weaving through a loop that’s too tight against the dowel and around a spliced-in wire

-- how to know when to stop weaving for the length you desire and how to fix it if it’s too long after you’ve drawn it down
+- knowing when to stop weaving for the length you desire and how to fix it if it’s too long after you’ve drawn it down

 - how to end the chain so that both ends are equal in size and how to connect them into a bracelet or necklace

 - how to draw down the chain without using a steel drawplate (which are expensive) and without hardening the wire too soon or scratching it, and more.

 If you have a big ol’ spool of fine-gauge, dead-soft silver wire that you don’t know what to do with (ha!), or if you just want to learn a really cool wire jewelry making technique for making filled chain, download How to Make Filled Chains with Pearls, Beads, and More!
 You’ll love learning how to make your own chain and then, if you like, adding a little something extra by filing it with sparkling crystals, lustrous pearls, or colorful beads.
 Plus this technique doesn’t require a lot of tools, making it a perfect project to do during a trip, while watching TV, etc.